dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ImageClassification_Binary/README.md

 For a detailed explanation of how to build this application, see the accompanying [tutorial](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/image-classification-api-transfer-learning) on the Microsoft Docs site.

+This sample may be downloaded and built directly.
+However, for a succesful run, you **must** first unzip *assets.zip* in the project directory, and copy its subdirectories into the *assets* directory.

 ## Understanding the problem

 Image classification is a computer vision problem.
 Image classification takes an image as input and categorizes it into a prescribed class.
 This sample shows a .NET Core console application that trains a custom deep learning model using transfer learning, a pretrained image classification TensorFlow model and the ML.NET Image Classification API to classify images of concrete surfaces into one of two categories, cracked or uncracked.